jakepel03/Website2PDF/README.md

 - PDF Conversion: Puppeteer

 ## Goals
-- Enable downloading PDF files from server (DONE, needs some fixes)
+- Enable downloading PDF files from server (DONE, works on localhost)
-- Enable auto and (manual) deleting pdf files from server
+- Enable auto deleting pdf files from server (DONE, PDF cache deleted on every reload of the server)
 - Improve layout, fix visual problems
 - Resolve issues with wrong user input
 - Implement loading screen (when websites are getting converted to PDFs, until file is ready to download)
 - If adding another URL after the other URLs were already extracted, all of the files should be extracted again due to possible changes on the websites (+ download button should not be visible, implemented loading screen)
 - Delete URL box if user leaves it empty
-- Implement clearing cache every n-minutes / clearing cache on reload

 NOTE: Implementation of functionalities is still in progress, so there might be some issues using the website at the moment.